Russell Building: 821 Main Street

 Today, the property is owned and cared for by the fifth generation of the Glenn family, with a sixth generation actively engaged in both business and preservation efforts.
 The Glenn name reflects a direct continuation of the Russell family line through marriage, when a daughter inherited the business and passed it on under her married name.
 The upper level has been utilized in connection with the business.
 The exterior of the building was renovated in 2012 as part of Adel’s Community Block Development Grant program and the interior of building underwent a total renovation in conjunction with Russell Abstract’s 150th Anniversary in 2023.

-Preservation at Its Best Award: 2026 Nomination
+Preservation at Its Best Award: 2026

 Introduction

+The family's preservation philosophy is reflected not only in their contributions to the broader community, but also in their stewardship of their own historic property at 821 Main Street.
 For more than 150 years, the building at 821 Main Street has been maintained, occupied, and reinvested in by the same family.
 Its significance lies not in a single project, but rather in a sustained pattern of stewardship.

 The building was constructed around 1870 and J.W.
-Russell started using it for his loan company in 1972.
+Russell started using it for his loan company in 1872.
 While business operations have evolved, the building has consistently supported land, property, and financial services.
 Today, the property is owned and cared for by the fifth generation of the Glenn family.
 The Glenn name reflects a continuation of the Russell family line through marriage.

 The building is part of the Adel Public Square Historic district and reflects Late Victorian commercial design.
 This includes a three-bay storefront framed by brick pilasters, cast iron columns at the entrance, an iron I-beam separating floors, and a pressed metal cornice and pediment.